 The above tips and tricks along with effective time management and relaxation techniques will help you to score more in the Physics examination.
 Good Luck!

-(The article has been prepared by the experts at Studymate and can be reached email@example.com)
+(The article has been prepared by the experts at Studymate and can be reached at email@example.com)